“A prudent question is one-half of wisdom.” – Francis Bacon

-If you know right now that working skyclad is not for you and never will be, then any group that identifies as “Gardnerian” or “British Traditional Witchcraft” will also not be for you.
+If you know right now that working skyclad is not for you and never will be, then any group that identifies as “Gardnerian” or “Alexandrian” will also not be for you.
 I suggest you search among other Wiccan traditions.

 If you do search for other groups, don’t be afraid to ask this question!
 Any responsible group leader will be willing to answer it.

 Is this a coven?Acorn Garden is a Wiccan Grove.
 A Grove is a learning group that’s a step along the way to moving on to advanced work.

 You may have noticed that I don’t like to use the word “coven”; I only use the word on the home page of this site to please search engines.
 I use terms like “advanced work” instead.
 This is to avoid expectations about what a coven is and what it takes to be in one.

 The analogy I use: Being in a Wiccan Grove is like dating.
 Joining a coven is like marriage.
 First let’s work on your relationship with the group, with the Circle, with Gods, and with yourself.
 We can talk about marriage when it seems right.

 How long does it take to get initiated?The short-but-annoying answer is that it takes as long as it takes.

 I generally advise students that it will take at least two years, and that’s a minimum.
 In my case it took five years, and I find that’s typical.

 You may have read that initiation occurs after a year and a day of joining a group.
 As far as Acorn Garden is concerned, a year-and-a-day is the absolute minimum, not a guaranteed date.